Esraaelsisy/BackBase-QATask/README.md

 # BackBase-QATask
-Selenium Framework project using Java , Maven , TestNG  , Cucumber with applying Page Object Model and Behavior Driven Development
+Selenium Framework project using Java , Maven , TestNG  , Cucumber with applying Page Object Model and Behavior Driven Development.
+This framework is developed for Regression Testing scope on Both Chrome and Firefox browsers  on Windows OS

 # Project Packages
 Project consists of 7 packages as the following: